alexch/codelikethis/public/lessons/agile/test_driven.md

 * Problem: several axes of variability, combinatorial explosion
 * Solution: Loop through a matrix of data in your test, call a "check" function on each row
-* In Ruby you can loop *outside* a function definition, producing one actual test per iteration
+* In dynamic languages like Ruby and JavaScript you can loop *outside* a function definition, producing one actual test per iteration

         @@@ruby
         %w(a e i o u).each do |letter|
           it "#{letter} is a vowel" do
-            assert { letter.vowel? }
+            assertTrue(letter.vowel?)
           end
         end